wfpioneer/walmart-oyi-app/README.md

 The below is old (but kept for historical sake).
 [This](https://collaboration.wal-mart.com/display/ISCM/FE+Airwatch+Release+Process)
 Confluence page should be followed instead, until we get full automation working with "Testing Products" from the AirWatch team.

+## TODOs

+* Update to the latest versions of `jest` and `babel-jest` once they fix regression or establish a workaround
+    * We are currently not using the latest version of `jest` and `babel-jest` due to a [regression introduced in version 27](https://github.com/facebook/jest/issues/11500) that hits some of our test cases that use an `async` callback in their `it` calls

 ---------OLD!!
 DO NOT USE!!!-----------